Access to specialist equipment helps all parents having a baby at QCCH and St Mary's.

 Additional training for maternity staff enables them to develop their skills further, which is especially important when working with families who face challenging circumstances.

-To date you have helped us to contribute to additional bereavement training for a selection of front line staff with additional courses in the plans.
-Poppy's Fund has also assisted with feeding-courses and tongue-tie training which helps identify and treat babies with tongue-tie, a condition which can cause huge difficulty and pain when feeding, ultimately lading to the baby not gaining weight.
+To date you have helped us to contribute to additional bereavement and counselling training for a selection of front line staff with additional courses in the plans.
+Poppy's Fund has also assisted with feeding-courses and tongue-tie training which helps identify and treat babies with tongue-tie, a condition which can cause huge difficulty and pain when feeding, ultimately lading to the baby not gaining weight and potential rehospitalisation.

 We have also begun to develop and distribute educational materials to support parents and their babies and provided translations to support key patient groups.